darwin-eu/CDMConnector/README.md

     ## # ℹ more rows

 And much more besides.
-See vignettes for further explanations on how to create database connections, make a cdm reference, and start analysing your data.
+See vignettes for further explanations on how to create database connections, make a cdm reference, and start analyzing your data.

 ## Getting help